philiponions/MyFriends/README.md

 # MyFriends
-React Native app that lets you add details about your friends like birthday dates, addresses, fun facts, and etc..
+A React Native app that lets you add details about your friends like birthday dates, addresses, fun facts, and etc..
 <div> The application will save these details offline, as it uses the AsyncStorage library. </div>

 <div>